-i do maintain one subscription to a fitness magazine. staying up to date on current fitness trends is a rather important thing for me considering what i do for a living. i take mental notes on what’s hip and cool (kettlebells! yogalates! ballet core kickboxing fusion!), and gloss over the beauty and cooking sections. actually, i usually applaud myself for being so unaffected by the overtly ‘contoured’ (magazine speak for we-airbrushed-the-crap-out-of-that-model) bodies and empty advice. i mean, i’m an evolved women. i don’t listen to that junk.
+I do maintain one subscription to a fitness magazine.
+Staying up to date on current fitness trends is a rather important thing considering what I do for a living.
+I take mental notes on what’s hip and cool (kettlebells! yogalates! ballet core kickboxing fusion!), and gloss over the beauty and cooking sections.
+Actually, i usually applaud myself for being so unaffected by the overtly ‘contoured’ (magazine speak for we-airbrushed-the-crap-out-of-that-model) bodies and empty advice.
+I mean, I’m an evolved women.
+I don’t listen to that junk.

-see, i have very short hair. i wrote about my reasoning behind the big chop here. i am not delusional; i am very aware that the only similarity between halle berry’s face and mine is that we both have a face. but i have grown quite confident without my imposing wall of chestnut to shield me from the world. my hair – or lack thereof- is instrumental in helping me own who i am. in owning my self. and my hubby happens to love my hair no matter what i do to it (do not get me started on women who don’t cut their hair because their husband won’t ‘let’ them. ugggghhh.) i had no intention of changing anything just because some stupid men interviewed by a stupid magazine gave their stupid opinion.
+See, I have very short hair.
+I wrote about my reasoning behind the big chop here.
+I am not delusional; I am very aware that the only similarity between Halle Berry’s face and mine is that we both have a face.
+But I have grown quite confident without my imposing wall of chestnut locks to shield me from the world.
+My hair – or lack thereof- is instrumental in helping me own who I am.
+In owning my self.
+And my hubby happens to love my hair no matter what I do to it (do not get me started on women who don’t cut their hair because their husband won’t let them.
+Ugggghhh.)
+I had no intention of changing anything just because some stupid men interviewed by a stupid magazine gave their stupid opinion.

-it’s been a few weeks since then and i feel a bit silly (and completely embarrassed) that i allowed myself to get so worked up about not being viewed as attractive enough by wordly standards. to add insult to injury, i now also have one of those horrible mullets that seem to magically manifest themselves the second you attempt to grow out a pixie cut. ironically, the article had a side note claiming that “confidence trumps all”, which i found a bit bizarre considering they had just spent a handful of pages detailing how to dress, style your hair, and paint you nails in accordance with how to please someone else.
+It’s been a few weeks since then and I feel a bit silly (and completely embarrassed) that i allowed myself to get so worked up about not being viewed as attractive by wordly standards.
+To add insult to injury, I now also have one of those horrible mullets that seem to magically manifest themselves the second you attempt to grow out a pixie cut.
+Ironically, the article had a side note claiming that “confidence trumps all”, which i found a bit bizarre considering they had just spent a handful of pages detailing how to dress, style your hair, and paint you nails in accordance with how to please someone else.